Some women suffer from unexpected bladder problems after hysterectomy, like a weak bladder or repeated infections.

 But, if you have to face problems like incontinence in your early forties, that is hard to accept.

 Though there is often no need for concern, as most of these problems will resolve themselves in time.

-After the hysterectomy your bladder will miss the support it had from your uterus and its position in the pelvis will be different.
-During your hysterectomy recovery period the pelvis will heal and your feeling and control of the bladder will gradually return.
+After the hysterectomy your bladder will miss the support it had from your uterus and its place in the pelvis will be different.
+During your hysterectomy recovery period, the pelvis will heal and your feeling and control of the bladder will gradually return.

 Sometimes these bladder problems insist.
-Bladder problems after hysterectomy that may need medical attention are bladder injury, overactive bladder, stress incontinence and bladder infections.
+Bladder problems after hysterectomy that may need medical attention are bladder injury, overactive bladder, stress incontinence, and bladder infections.

-With every operation there is a risk of complications.
+With every operation, there is a risk of complications.
 One of the risks of a hysterectomy is that the surgeon can accidentally injure the bladder with one of the instruments.
-Usually when this happens the surgeon will try to repair it.
+Usually, when this happens the surgeon will try to repair it.
 But if the injury goes unnoticed, one may suffer very uncomfortable complications.

-For instance, when urine is leaking from the bladder in the abdomen, it may cause peritonitis, a life threatening condition.
+For instance, when urine is leaking from the bladder in the abdomen, it may cause peritonitis, a life-threatening condition.

 When your bladder problems after hysterectomy begin with urine leaking from the vagina, it is likely that a hole (fistula) exists between the bladder and the vagina.
-Such a vesicovaginal fistula is often the result of untreated bladder injury, and rarely closes spontaneously.
+Such a vesicovaginal fistula is often the result of untreated bladder injury and rarely closes spontaneously.
 This means the woman will need a second surgery to close this abnormal passage.